10up/gutenberg-best-practices/reference/03-Blocks/block-supports.md

 ## Working with Block Supports

-You can specify any of the these block supports in your `block.json` file under the `supports` key:
+You can specify any of these block supports in your `block.json` file under the `supports` key:

 ```json title="block.json"
 {